SIOE awards

 Ronald H. Coase

-• To be eligible, the PhD would have to be awarded in the previous calendar year
+• To be eligible, the candidate’s PhD must have been awarded during the two previous calendar years

 The Oliver E. Williamson Best Conference Paper Award: